 Handle Design Flaw

 While the handle looks nice, it can scrape the back of your hand a little as you move it in and out.
-If you have larger hands, this may not be a comfortable option for you.
+If you have larger hands, this may not be a comfortable option.

 Not ADA Compliant